Missed SEO Opportunities For UK Business

 - Anchor Links

-1. Business Name – Title Tag
+1. Key For SEO, The Business Name – Title Tag

 The title tag is the piece of text that appears in the browser and even though many browsers use tabs, it means that the title tag is no longer visible but they are still crucial.
 Therefore, you should look to consider a title tag that is up to 55 characters and describes the content because this will tell search engines what the page is about.